About Us

 The ATLAS Lab also evaluates current technology solutions to make recommendations for streamlining human performance and designs unique training and education tools grounded in human factors, and cognition and learning theory.
 The ATLAS Lab conducts research in a range of domains both within and outside of aviation, including commercial, military and general aviation; unmanned aircraft systems (UAS); urban/advanced air mobility (U/AAM), aviation maintenance; air traffic control; a range of military operations; and complex systems, in general.

 Urban/Advanced Air Mobility.
-Research projects include investigating pilot interfaces for the next generation of electric vertical takeoff and landing (eVTOL) aircraft to support air taxi and cargo operations.
-Also, currently designing a simulator to empirically examine the impact of different display designs/types and training on pilot perfomance for future eVTOL operations.
+Research projects are investigating pilot interfaces and training implications for the next generation of electric vertical takeoff and landing (eVTOL) aircraft to support air taxi and air cargo operations.
+Current research is focused on evaluating prototype display designs for eVTOL battery information displays, exploring the use of virtual reality technology to enhance pilot training, and examining the impact of levels of automation (e.g., human pilot monitoring and making decisions vs. totally autonomous vehicle) on operator situation awareness and decision making for future eVTOL operations.

 Cognition and Decision Making.
-Recent research efforts have examined pilot decision making in complex dynamic systems, including the impacts of stress and uncertainity, such as when conflicting information is encountered.
+Recent research efforts have examined pilot decision making in complex dynamic systems, including the impacts of stress and uncertainty, such as when conflicting information is encountered on the flight deck.